SamuelCr99/obsidian_notes/Notes/japan/recap_midterm.md

 * Right to property
 * New forms of industrial production - Silk, cloth, large quantity
 * New forms for time measurement - Use of western calendar.
 Switch 1873.
+* Currency is unified (Yen)
-* Yen
+* National postal service
 * Modern infrastructure - Trains
 * Meritocracy

 Saigo Takamori tried to overthrow Meiji government, fails.

-Fukozawa studies Dutch and English.
+Fukozawa Yukichi studies Dutch and English.
 Educator and independent thinker 1834 - 1901.

 New imperial constitution comes into effect in 1890, is replaced in 1947.
 Choose Prussian model instead of Westminster.
 Is the first Asian constitution.
 Can't be criticized as a gift from emperor.
 Establishes a bicameral parliament.
 "Real" democracy in 1920.

 Government is ruled by Meiji oligarchs but as these die off Hara Kei (a commoner) becomes PM.

 Sino Japanese war 1894-5.
 Defeat Xing empire in China.
+China is no longer the center of Asia.

 Russo war - 1904-5.
 First defeat of western power.
 Japan takes Korea.

 1932-1945 political instability.
 11 men from 13 cabinets, no political stability, no oligarchs.
 Military increase distance from civilian life.
 Hard to understand each other.
 Military commit terrorism and kill pm.

-The Japanese empire continues to expand, 15 year with China.

-Important war dates:
+Important war dates during 15 year war:
 * 1931 - Conquest of Manchuria
 * 1937 - Fighting spreads to rest of China
 * 1941 - Pearl Harbor
 * 1945 Fire bombings in Japanese cities, atomic bombings, surrender.

-\-\-\-
-# References